 9th Phase: Power and speed

-You need to be able to do certain activities like sprinting or deadlifts with high load and speed.
-The muscles in your back must keep up with the demands of your body, without causing recurring muscle spasms.
-During this phase your physiotherapist will guide you to challenge your muscles past your normal boundaries to determine how your body reacts to different forces.
-Ultimately we prepare you to return to participating in your sport.
+You need to be able to perform certain activities, like sprinting or deadlifts, with high load and speed.
+The muscles in your back must keep up with your body’s demands without causing recurring muscle spasms.
+During this phase, your physiotherapist will guide you to challenge your muscles past your normal boundaries to determine how your body reacts to different extreme forces.
+Ultimately, we prepare you to return to participating in your sport.

 Healing time

-A lower back muscle spasm is a secondary problem, not necessarily the PRIMARY problem.
-So, we must first determine if it is a pure muscle injury or if there are any other structures, like nerves, joints or discs, that the muscle spasm is trying to protect.
+A lower back muscle spasm is usually a secondary problem to a deeper underlying problem.
+So, we must first determine if there are any other structures, like nerves, joints, or discs, that the lower back muscle spasm is trying to protect.
 “Releasing” your lower back muscle spasm without understanding why it is there in the first place will be the wrong place to start.
-Just like a faulty component, that cannot simply be replaced by a new one, we need to help you understand how it broke in the fist place.
+Just like a faulty component that cannot simply be replaced by a new one, we need to help you understand how it broke in the first place.

-Depending on the severity of your symptoms and initial inflammation, you will need physiotherapy treatment twice a week for the first two weeks.
-After this, your treatment sessions can be spread out to once a week or once in two weeks.
-You only spend an hour at a time with your physiotherapist.
+We get patients pain-free with a full range of motion within 4 weeks, but that’s without stressing the spine under load, speed, and multi-directional forces.
+Depending on the severity, you will need physiotherapy treatment twice a week for the first two weeks.
+After this, your treatment sessions are spread out to once a week or once every two weeks.
 How fast you recover will greatly be up to you.
-If you complete your physiotherapy treatment protocol, you should be able to recover completely and return to your sport.
+If you complete your physiotherapy treatment program, you should be able to recover completely and return to your sport in 6 to 8 Weeks.

-• Your doctor will probably prescribe anti-inflammatory medication or give you a voltaren injection to get the muscle spasm to ease.
-Both of these medications will give temporary relief to the pain and stiffness that you are experiencing.
-However, it will not be the solution to your problem.
-Once the effect of the medication wears off and you try to get back to working or exercising, your pain could simply return.
+• Your doctor may prescribe anti-inflammatory medication or give you a Voltaren injection to ease the muscle spasm.
+Both of these medications will temporarily relieve the pain and stiffness you are experiencing.
+However, they will not be the solution to your problem.
+Once the medication’s effect wears off and you try to get back to working or exercising, your pain could simply return.

-• Getting your back or neck ‘aligned’ or ‘clicked’ in the hopes of improving the lower back muscle spasm will not improve the state of the muscle or change your pain.
-It could even worsen or trigger a muscle spasm.
-You need to look at the bigger picture.
+• Getting your back or neck ‘aligned’ or ‘clicked’ in the hopes of improving the lower back muscle spasm will not help or change your pain.
+It could even worsen or trigger a lower back muscle spasm again.

-• A biokineticist will be able to help you in the final stages of your rehabilitation or to get you back to actively training for your sport.
+• A biokineticist can help you in the final stages or get you back to actively training for your sport.

-• Stretching or foam-rolling your back might ease your lower back muscle pain temporarily, but if the real problem isn’t addressed, the muscle spasm will simply return.
+• Stretching or foam-rolling your back might temporarily ease your lower back muscle pain, but the muscle spasm will return if the real problem isn’t addressed.

 Is surgery an option?

 Surgery is not an option for lower back muscle pain or spasms.
-Recurring muscle spasms in your back is due to the loss of stability or due to other underlying injuries.
-An orthopaedic surgeon will use instrumentation to ‘fixate’ your spine to decrease compression on discs, nerves and joints.
-However, this will grossly reduce movement of your spine and movement between each vertebra (segment).
-It might be a solution for you, but you run the risk of future surgeries because the levels above and below the fixation will wear out and degenerate faster.
+Recurring muscle spasms in your back are due to the loss of stability or other underlying injuries.
+An orthopedic surgeon sometimes opts to ‘fixate’ your spine to decrease compression on discs, nerves, and joints.
+However, this reduces the movement of your spine and the movement between each vertebra (segment).
+When an unstable spinal segment has been neglected for too long, there’s no other option but surgery, and you run the risk of future surgeries because the levels above and below the fixation will wear out and degenerate faster.
 That means that future surgeries will be inevitable.

-If your physiotherapist finds the underlying cause of your lower back muscle pain and spasms as worrying, you will be referred to the right specialist.
+If your physiotherapist finds the underlying cause of your lower back muscle spasms worrying, you will be referred to the right specialist.

 What else could it be?

-• Disc bulge/herniated disc: Pain in your lower back, with the possibility of pain referring down your leg as well.
-It is especially painful when you bend forward or when you sit or drive.
+• Disc bulge/herniated disc: This causes pain in your lower back, with the possibility of pain spreading down your leg.
+It is especially painful when you bend forward, sit, or drive.

 • Spondylolisthesis: One vertebra slides forward on top of the vertebra below it.
-This causes your spine to become unstable leading to pain when you bend forward and especially when you try to come back up.
+This causes your spine to become unstable, leading to pain when you bend forward, especially when you try to come back up.
 You will feel the need to push yourself up with your hands.

-• Lower back OA: Pain caused by degeneration in the joints in your spine.
-The pain feels worse when you overdo it with walking too far, standing too long or sitting to long.
-It also feels worse in cold weather and in the mornings, but better when you rest.
+• Lower back OA is pain caused by degeneration in the joints in your spine.
+The pain feels worse when you overdo it by walking too far, standing too long, or sitting too long.
+It also feels worse in cold weather and the mornings but better when you rest.

 • Lower back muscle pain